Druze Israeli

 On the contrary, another faction within the Druze community advocated for full cooperation with Israelis, including endorsing conscription.
 Notable leaders of this stance were Salah-Hassan Hanifes and Labib Hussein Abu Rokan.
 The Israeli government successfully exploited divisions among the Druze regarding conscription, particularly in 1954, when news of Syrian President Adib Shishakli's crackdown on Sultan al-Atrash and his son reached the Druze communities in As-Suwayda.

-Five Druze lawmakers were elected to serve in the 18th Knesset, a disproportionately large number considering their population.
+Five Druze lawmakers were elected in 2009 to serve in the 18th Knesset, a disproportionately large number considering their population.
 Reda Mansour, a Druze poet, historian, and diplomat, explained: "We are the only non-Jewish minority that is drafted into the military, and we have an even higher percentage in the combat units and as officers than the Jewish members themselves.
 So we are considered a very nationalistic, patriotic community."

 Druze pro-Zionism